-Mile Marker 3: choosing sides.
-In response to "the look" Randy speaks not to Kari, but to his wife, Sara.
-He fears that if Sara aggressively confronts his daughter she will inadvertently shoot herself in the foot, making acceptance by Kari all the more difficult, so he tries to detour Sara's complaint.
-"Oh come on–it's not a big deal.
-Besides, I'm sure you want one of those cupcakes, right?"
+In response to “the look” Randy spoke not to Kari, but to his wife, Sara.
+He fears that if Sara aggressively confronts his daughter, she will inadvertently shoot herself in the foot, making acceptance by Kari all the more difficult.
+So he tried to detour Sara’s complaint.
+“Oh come on–it’s not a big deal.
+Besides, I’m sure you want one of those cupcakes, right?”

-Mile Marker 4: identifying your spouse as the enemy.
-Randy feels frustrated that Sara can't let the dirty kitchen go.
-So his belief that Sara is a rigid, authoritarian parent is solidified.
+Randy feels frustrated that Sara can’t let the dirty kitchen go, and his belief that Sara is a rigid, authoritarian parent is solidified.
 But even more, he feels controlled.
-"Sara is resorting to the same type of guilt and manipulation my parents give each other," he shares with a friend.
-"She uses guilt as leverage and I really think it's unfair."
+“Sara is resorting to the same type of guilt manipulation my parents give each other,” he shared with a friend.
+“She uses guilt as leverage and I really think it’s unfair.”

-Determined not to make his kids go through what he endured from his parents as a child, Randy defends Kari and argues with Sara pointing out how wonderful it is that a big sister would make cupcakes for her brother.
+Determined not to make his kids go through what he endured from his parents as a child, Randy defends Kari and argues with Sara, pointing out how wonderful it is that a big sister would do this for her brother.
 Over time, Randy and Sara argue repeatedly over parenting situations like this.
 In no time, not only are they polarized as parents, but they find themselves many miles down the highway of isolation and fear.

 Harmony Street exit

-Many things must change in order for Randy and Sara to save their marriage—and raise the likelihood that their home achieves family harmony.
-Here are some key aspects to exiting the road to isolation:
+It’s at this point where many couples give up, but all is not lost.
+There are many things that must change in order for Randy and Sara to save their marriage, but with some work, they can have a great marriage and raise the likelihood that their home achieves family harmony.
+Here are some key aspects to exiting Isolation Highway.

 First, both spouses must be willing to empathically listen to the other.
 This could create a huge shift in the emotional direction of their home.
 Stepmom Sara may realize that her need for instant cleanliness is actually getting in the way of Kari's desire to be accepted by her—something Sara also wants.
 Randy may discover that Sara has good will toward Kari, not hostile intent, and is really trying to equip her for life.
 Empathy for the goals and needs of the other may soften their hearts toward one another.